-The peak price is set to recover part of the distribution cost and all recoverable costs such as Transpower's connection, interconnection and new investment charges as well as council rates and statutory levies.
-The difference between the peak and off-peak prices is set to reflect Transpower's interconnection charges which are based on the 100 regional peak periods 1 September and 31 August the previous year.
+The peak price is set to recover part of the distribution cost and most of the recoverable costs such as Transpower's connection, interconnection and new investment charges as well as council rates and statutory levies.
+The difference between peak and off-peak prices largely reflects Transpower's interconnection charges, which are based on demand at peak times.

-Commercial and industrial price structures (>100kVA & <=300kVA)
+Commercial and Industrial Price Structures (>100kVA)

 Commercial and industrial connections (E100 and E300) are priced using a fixed component (monthly fixed price for E100 and monthly fixed capacity price for E300), and prices based on historical demands.
 Connections with substandard power factor are also subject to monthly power factor charge.
-The E100 and E300 pricing structure is presented in Table 4 below.
+The E100 and E300 pricing structure is presented in the following table.

-0 Meter type Duite e Fixed price Fixed price Demand price Customer group Price category \$/ICP/month \$/kVA/month DIST TRAN PFC group .,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, outogoly \$/kW/day \$/kW/day \$/kVAr Medium commercial TOU E100 \checkmark \checkmark \checkmark \checkmark Large commercial TOU E300 \checkmark \checkmark \checkmark \checkmark
+Fixed price Fixed price Fixed price Demand price Customer group Meter type Price category \$/ICP/day \$/kVA/day DIST TRAN PFC group type outegory ψ/ICI /day ψπντνααγ \$/kW/day \$/kW/day \$/kVAr Medium commercial TOU E100 ✓ ✓ ✓ ✓ Large TOU E300 ✓ ✓ ✓ ✓